CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 **Product #4: SolCalendar**<br>
 Strengths:

-1. Supports the marking of tasks as complete. → Jim is able to mark a task as done.
+1. Supports adding of tasks without any due dates.
-2. Supports the searching of appointments and tasks by name. → Jim is able to quickly search for items in his schedule.
+2. Supports editing and deleting of existing tasks.
+User is able to reschedule and remove tasks.
-3. Operates even without Internet Access. → Jim can access the application even without Internet connectivity.
+3. Supports marking tasks as ‘done’.
-4. Supports the addition of tasks (without any due date). → Jim can add floating tasks.
+4. Supports searching of tasks by name.
+User is able to quickly search for items in his schedule.
-5. Allows easy and straightforward postponement of tasks. → Jim can easily postpone tasks should the need arises.
+5. Supports time-based reminders.
+User can schedule reminders for his deadlines.
-6. Supports time-based reminders. → Jim can schedule reminders for his deadlines.
+6. Supports setting of tasks on repeat, for routine purposes.
-7. Displays to-do items in a user-friendly manner. → Jim can periodically review his to-do list easily.
+7. Operates even without Internet connectivity.
+User can access the application even without Internet connectivity.
-8. Supports the editing and deleting of existing tasks. → Jim is able to reschedule and remove any tasks.
+8. Allows easy and straightforward postponement of tasks.
+User can easily postpone tasks should the need arise.
-9. Supports the addition of recurring tasks. → Jim can add recurring tasks to his schedule.
+9. Displays to-do items in a user-friendly manner.
+User can periodically review his to-do list.

 Weaknesses:

-1. Requires two clicks to add a task with its respective settings. → Jim's favoured one-shot preference is not allowed here.
+1. Does not support an "Undo" option.
+A task has to be manually deleted upon creation.
-2. Does not support an "Undo" option. → Jim is able to backtrack mistakes that he has made.
+2. Does not support blocking out specific time slots.
-3. Does not support the blocking out of specific time slots (without full information) → Jim is not able to dynamically plan his schedule.
+3. Requires two clicks to add a task with respective settings.
+User’s one-shot preference is not catered to.